 16. Deviled Egg Bar

 Create a DIY deviled egg bar with toppings like smoked paprika, chives, capers, and sliced Chomps Original Beef sticks.
-This high-protein snack allows guests to customize their eggs with flavorful, nutrient-packed options that suit every palate.
+These Halloween party snacks allow guests to customize their eggs with flavorful, nutritious options that suit every palate.

 17. Pumpkin Spice Roasted Chickpeas

-Roast chickpeas with pumpkin spice for a crunchy snack.
+Roast chickpeas with pumpkin spice for crunchy spooky snacks.
 High in fiber and protein, they make a great alternative to sugary treats.

 Arrange veggies like carrots, celery, and broccoli in a spooky face shape with dips.
-It's a nutrient-packed spooky snack.Β
+It's a nutrient-packed spooky option among Halloween party snacks.

 19. Banana Ghosts

 Banana halves with chocolate chip eyes and mouths create a ghostly effect.
-Bananas provide potassium and fiber, while dark chocolate adds antioxidants (and joy) in this simple Halloween-themed snack.Β
+As Halloween snacks, bananas provide potassium and fiber, while dark chocolate adds antioxidants (and joy).

 20. Goblin Green Smoothie

-Even green smoothies can be Halloween-themed snacks.
-Blend spinach, banana, pineapple, and almond milk (or soy or oat milk for a nut-free version) for a spooky green smoothie.Β
+Even green smoothies can work as Halloween party snacks.
+Blend spinach, banana, pineapple, and almond milk (or soy or oat milk for a nut-free version) for a spooky green smoothie.

 21. Eyeball Caprese Skewers

-Cherry tomatoes, mozzarella balls, and black olives assembled as eyeballs make an easy Halloween snack.
+Cherry tomatoes, mozzarella balls, and black olives assembled as eyeballs make easy Halloween snacks.
 This snack is rich in calcium, protein, and vitamin C.

 22. Spooky Sweet Potato Fries

 Baked sweet potato fries dusted with paprika make for a savory treat.
-They’re high in beta-carotene, fiber, and vitamin A. Serve them with honey mustard, BBQ sauce, or ketchup.Β
+These Halloween party snacks are high in beta-carotene, fiber, and vitamin A. Serve them with honey mustard, BBQ sauce, or ketchup.

 23. Candy Corn Fruit Cups

 Layer pineapple, mandarin oranges, and whipped coconut cream for a candy-corn look minus the candy corn.
-This healthy Halloween snack is full of vitamins C and A.
+This is one of the healthiest Halloween snacks since it’s full of vitamins C and A.

 24. Pumpkin Pie Smoothie

 Blend pumpkin puree, plant milk, banana, yogurt, and nut butter for a creamy smoothie.
-It’s high in fiber, vitamin A, and potassium.
-Make a big batch and display them in mini paper cups.Β
+In terms of Halloween snacks for a party, it’s high in fiber, vitamin A, and potassium.
+Make a big batch and display them in mini paper cups.

 25. Frankenstein Avocado Toast